Prometheus-X-association/dataspace-connector/docs/CREDENTIALS.md

 The [resource representation](./RESOURCE_REPRESENTATION.md) that will be made on your resources will allow the connector to then know how to use that specific key-value, as you will be able to state if it is a basic authentication, an api-key, etc.

+> You can add multiple credentials to the resource by separating them with commas.
+The connector will then include multiple key-value pairs in the request headers.
 ## Generating a new credential

 When logged in as an administrator to the connector you are able to generate new credentials.